BuildMoA/SG-Poker/README.md

 * [Installation](#Installation)

 ## Introduction
-Welcome to Project Name!
+Welcome to SG-Poker(Project Name)!
 Our platform is designed to bring players together in a virtual poker room, allowing them to enjoy various poker games in real-time.

 ## Environment
 * Prerequisites: List any software, tools, or dependencies required to set up the development environment.
 * Version Control: Explain the version control system (e.g., Git) used for this project and provide a link to the repository.

 ## Installation
 To set up __Poker__, follow the instructions below: